-Australia, Spain's Black Beast in the F50 Victoria
+Australia, Spains Black Beast at the F50 Victoria

 Published on May 11, 2026 | Translated from Spanish

 Australia has become the shadow that haunts the Spanish F50 Victoria sailing team.
-After the defeat in Rio de Janeiro, Botín and Trittel's team fell again in the Grand Prix final in Bermuda.
-Australian skipper Tom Slingsby repeated his victory, leaving the Spaniards with a bitter taste for the second consecutive event.
+After the defeat in Rio de Janeiro, Botín and Trittel's team fell again in the Bermuda Grand Prix final.
+Tom Slingsby, the Australian skipper, repeated his victory and left the Spaniards with a bitter taste in their mouths for the second consecutive event.

 Two fast F50 boats sail through blue waters; the Australian, in the foreground, crosses the finish line, while the Spanish, in the background, lags behind.